aus-hawk/estragon/README.md

 directly.

-Estragon provides a middle ground by being a powerful dotfile manager and a simple package manager wrapper all in one executable.
+Estragon provides a middle ground by being a powerful dotfile manager and a simple package manager wrapped all into one executable.
 Different dotfile configurations can be managed in different ways, and different programs can be installed with different packages in different environments.